 “It’s human nature to take the easy route and leap at storage methods that promise quick and convenient ways to remove visible clutter.
 Putting things away creates the illusion that the clutter problem has been solved.
 But sooner or later, all the storage units are full, and the room once again overflows with things.” – Marie Kondo

 Why I Decided to Organize My Life

 Have you ever stayed in a hotel room for business travel?
 It’s amazing.
 With such a neat and maintenance-free space, it’s easy to focus on being productive.
-You can sit on the bed, hunch at the little desk or put your feet up on the coffee table at the undersized couch.
+You can sit on the bed, hunch at the little desk, or put your feet up on the coffee table on the undersized couch.
 Nothing rests on any surface except the materials you need for your project.

 That’s the feeling I wanted to develop in my own home.
 I wanted a place that allowed me to focus and that meant I needed to get organized.

 I feel very blocked when I am surrounded by a mess.
 Instead of letting my thoughts flow through me, I find myself making lists of things I need to tidy or clean.
 However, when I am in a tidy space, I can’t help but touch my tools and supplies more thoughtfully.
 It makes me feel free to create.